 Con Agra Scholarship

-Applications are now available for the Con Agra Scholarship for employees of the Pasco plant and their dependents.
+Applications for the 2020-21 for the Con Agra Scholarship for employees of the Pasco plant and their dependents are now being accepted.
 This scholarship is open to apply for until all funds have been awarded.
-To see if you qualify to apply, please contact Erika Davis at firstname.lastname@example.org.
+To see if you qualify to apply, please contact Erika Carr at firstname.lastname@example.org.
 The priority deadline is June 15, annually.

 Elk National Foundation Scholarships